-- Hounslow Homes Ltd
+- o Lampton 78 Ltd

 - o Lampton 360 Ltd

 - David Henry Waring Home Trust

 - Bedfont Lakes Trust

-The accounts of Hounslow Homes Ltd have been consolidated with the financial statements of the London Borough of Hounslow.
+The accounts of Lampton 78 Ltd (formerly Hounslow Homes Ltd) have been consolidated with the financial statements of the London Borough of Hounslow.
 Consolidation has been undertaken on a like by like basis by adding like items of assets, liabilities, reserves, income and expenses together line by line to those of other group members in the financial statements.
 Intergroup balances and transactions are eliminated in full and all transactions have been consolidated into the Group Accounts.
 The other bodies listed above have not been incorporated into the group accounts on the grounds that they are not material.